-In 2007, Charlotte and Robert had a vision to provide an environment whereby young children could be nurtured, educated and cherished in a loving environment by friendly, qualified and experienced practitioners.
+In 2007, Charlotte and Robert had a vision to provide an environment whereby young children could be nurtured, educated and cherished in a loving environment by highly qualified and experienced practitioners.

 Having registered with Ofsted as co-childminders in August 2007 they opened the doors to their home.
 Within 9 months, in July 2008, they were both inspected by Ofsted and each received an Outstanding judgement.
 The demand for places was such that in the summer of 2008 additional staffing was required.
 Within 12 months the waiting list for places was so long they began to look for larger premises and made the decision to set up a new nursery and leave childminding.